How to prevent the spread of misinformation

 If a contact is constantly sending fake news, report them.
 To learn how to report a message, contact, or group, read this article.

-Many unwanted messages and links that you might receive have spelling or grammar mistakes, or ask you to share personal information.
+Many unwanted messages and links have spelling or grammar mistakes, or ask you to share personal information.
 To learn how to identify and handle these types of messages, read this article.

 Note: If you feel that you or someone else is in emotional or physical danger, please contact your local law enforcement authorities.
 Local law enforcement authorities are equipped to help in these cases.